SarahBump/Restaurant/Readme.md

 ###Restaurant:
-  -A restaurant POST system for taking your orders...
+  -A restaurant POS system for taking your orders...

   ![Screen Shot](/screenshot.png)